 Zongyu (Johnson) Lin「林宗裕」

-I am a CS Ph.D Student at UCLA, co-advised by Prof. Yizhou Sun and Prof. Kaiwei Chang.
-Before coming to UCLA, I have spent almost a year in Moonshot.AI, as a LLM researcher.
-I was one of the major contributor of training large language models with extremely long context, achieving the state-of-the-art performance on many long context tasks compared with GPT4 and Claude2, and also participated in visual generation project.
+I am a first-year CS Ph.D Student at UCLA, co-advised by Prof. Yizhou Sun and Prof. Kaiwei Chang.
+Before coming to UCLA, I have spent a year in Moonshot.AI (one of the earliest core members), working as a full-time research engineer working on LLM and VideoGen.
+I was one of the major contributor of training large language models with extremely long context, achieving the state-of-the-art performance on many long context tasks compared with GPT4 and Claude2 at that time, and also participated in visual generation project.
 I completed my bachelor's degree of Electronic Enginnering at Tsinghua University.
 Luckily, I have worked with Prof. Zhilin Yang, Prof. Yong Li, Prof. Hanan Samet and Prof. Cyrus Shahabi.

 Email: lzyxx17 [at] gmail.com